pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 types while timing how long and how much memory (using resident set size) each implementation uses.

-For static atoms, note the pkgcraft-cached and pkgcore are quite close for the lowest memory usage with pkgcore slightly edging ahead probably due to the extra fields pkgcraft stores internally to speed up atom comparisons.
+For static atoms, note that pkgcraft-cached and pkgcore's memory usage is quite close with pkgcore slightly edging ahead probably due to the extra fields pkgcraft's rust implementation stores internally to speed up comparisons.
 Another point of interest is that pkgcraft's uncached implementation still beats pkgcore in processing time, meaning pkgcraft is able to parse and instantiate the objects in rust, called via a C wrapper library, and then wrap them into native python objects faster than pkgcore can do what basically amounts to attribute requests and dictionary lookups.
 Portage is last by a large margin as it doesn't directly cache atom objects.

 With dynamic atoms, no implementation has a memory usage edge since every atom is different making caching irrelevant.
 From this the uncached pkgcraft